mui/mui-x/docs/data/advanced-components/overview.md

 ### Premium Plan <span class="plan-premium"></span>

-The MUI X Premium Plan contains the most advanced features such as Row grouping, Excel export, Aggregation (🚧), as well as everything that's included in the Pro Plan.
+The MUI X Premium Plan contains the most advanced features such as Row grouping, Excel export, Aggregation, as well as everything that's included in the Pro Plan.

 The Premium Plan is available under a commercial license—visit the [Pricing](https://mui.com/pricing/) page for details.
 This plan contains highly complex features that can be useful to analyze and group data without the use of an external application.